-Want to lower your blood pressure?
+Want to lower your high blood pressure levels?
 Believe it or not, one of the easiest ways to do that is by taking one one-mile walk a day and eating one less snack each day.
 I know it sounds simple, but it absolutely works.
-Here’s why…

 To help you get started, start walking, dancing, riding a stationary bike, swimming, or weightlifting.

 The main thing to remember is that no matter what type of exercise you decide to do, stick with it.
 That’s because it’s not the type of exercises you do—but how often you do them.
-Consistency is the key to keeping your body and your blood pressure healthy.
+Consistency is the key to keeping your body and lower your high blood pressure levels.

-Plus, here's a nutritional tip for lowering your blood pressure: Alternate 3 sardines and 3 celery stalks every other day.
-I contributed a Chapter on natural ways to lower your blood pressure in a textbook on integrative cardiology, as well as in my own book Eight Weeks to Lower Your Blood Pressure.
+Plus, here's a nutritional tip for lowering your high blood pressure levels: Alternate 3 sardines and 3 celery stalks every other day.
+I contributed a chapter on natural ways to lower your high blood pressure levels in a textbook on integrative cardiology, as well as in my own book Eight Weeks to Lower Your Blood Pressure.